umogal/CustomerSentimentAnalyser/README.md

 ### Customer Feedback Sentiment and Text Analysis Tool

-A command-line utility developed in Python for analyzing the sentiment and extracting key features from textual data using the TextBlob library.
-Designed for reliable operation in production environments.
+Developed as a command-line utility in Python, this tool analyzes sentiment and extracts key features from textual data using the TextBlob library.
+Initially created locally in my spare time for experimentation and learning, the GitHub repository was established after ensuring the tool was designed for reliable operation in production environments.

+W.I.P : Expect Breaking Changes

 ## Features